 As discussed above, the Committee selected OI and ROC as the two financial measures used to determine Company performance.
 For each measure, a Company performance target range was determined by weighting the average of individual Business Unit performance target ranges for these measures.
 Business Unit performance target ranges in turn represent a weighted average of sub-Business Unit level target ranges.
-The actual Company performance for 2016 for each measure also represented a weighted average of individual Business Unit actual performance for the measure.
-For purposes of determining the Company performance target ranges and actual 2016 performance, the Company's Business Units were weighted approximately 20% for Paper PCC, 13% for Refractories, 13% for Performance Minerals, 38% for Performance Materials, 10% for Construction Technologies and 6% for Energy Services.
+The actual Company performance for 2017 for each measure also represented a weighted average of individual Business Unit actual performance for the measure.
+As noted above, in 2017 we combined our Performance Materials and Construction Technologies businesses into one operating segment, although individual targets were set for each business at the beginning of 2017 and the two businesses' performance was determined separately.
+For purposes of determining the Company performance target ranges and actual 2017 performance, the Company's Business Units were weighted approximately 19% for Paper PCC, 14% for Refractories, 14% for Performance Minerals, 38% for Performance Materials, 10% for Construction Technologies, and 4% for Energy Services.